 The longer you can let the pork go in the oven, the more tender it will be.
 I’ve used regular pork chops, bone in or boneless, and even pork sirloin chops.
 They all turn out quite delicious.
 I’ve also tried these pork chops without the flour on the outside, or just flouring and not browning.
 If you’re going to flour them, make sure to brown them–otherwise, the flavor is a little off.
 Without the flour is also delicious, but the most delicious is flouring and then browning.
 Just make sure to fish out the cloves before serving if you can–it’s always a little hard since they kind of blend in with the mushrooms from the cream of mushroom soup.

-If you’re making this gluten free, you’ll either want to leave off the flour entirely or coat with gluten free flour before browning.
+If you’re making this gluten free, you’ll either want to leave off the flour entirely or coat with gluten free flour or corn starch before browning.
+I find that it tastes better if I do actually coat it and brown it.
 And make sure to use the gluten free cream of mushroom soup because cream soups usually have wheat in them.

 Smothered in a sweet and savory gravy, and amazing for special occasions.

 - 6-8 Pork Chops with fat trimmed away

 - Flour (or gluten free flour)

 - 2 Tbsp.
 Dried Minced Onion

 - 1 large can Cream of Mushroom Soup (or 3 small cans) (or gluten free cream of mushroom soup)

 - 1/3 can Water (or 1/3 can from each small can)